SEO: What, Why, How

 What is SEO?
 Why should you do SEO?
 And how do you do SEO?

-These are burning questions for businesses, brands and site owners just beginning to think about how to improve their website so they can better compete online.
+These are burning questions for businesses, brands, and site owners just beginning to think about how to improve their websites so they can better compete online.

 What Is SEO?